+- (1) Collective investment schemes - (a) Product particulars: - (i) Before or when a firm recommends to a client to acquire or vary a holding in a collective investment scheme, the firm must provide the client with a self-contained statement of the particulars of the product. - (ii) In the case of a variation from accumulation to income units or vice versa, there is no need to provide further product particulars if the client has already received them. - (iii) If the transaction is on an execution-only basis, the product particulars need only be provided within five business days after the transaction and in any event no later than the contract note relating to the transaction is issued. - (iv) In any event, if a product producer provides the firm with product particulars, the firm must provide them to the client.

+(b) Confirmations:

-- (1) Collective investment schemes - (a) Product particulars: - (i) Before or when a firm recommends to a client to acquire or vary a holding in a collective investment scheme, the firm must provide the client with a self-contained statement of the particulars of the product. - (ii) In the case of a variation from accumulation to income units or vice versa, there is no need to provide further product particulars if the client has already received them - (iii) If the transaction is on an execution-only basis, the product particulars need only be provided within five business days after the transaction and in any event no later than the contract note relating to the transaction is issued. - (iv) In any event, if a product producer provides the firm with product particulars, the firm must provide them to the client. - (b) Confirmations: - (i) Where a firm arranges a transaction relating to a collective investment scheme where the client persists in wishing the transaction to be effected despite advice from the firm, the firm shall send the client written confirmation that: - (aa) the client was given advice from the firm in connection with the transaction but nevertheless persisted in wishing the transaction to be effected; and - (bb) the transaction was entered into on the client's explicit instructions; and shall ensure that the confirmation is signed by a certified person and retained for at least six years.
-Firms should consider keeping the confirmation until the expiry of the term of the investment to which it relates. - (ii) Firms' attention is also drawn to the provisions of regulation 10(5) relating to the confirmations to be sent to execution-only clients, in particular regulations 10(5) (c)(iv) and 10(5)(e). - (2) Life assurance (for the avoidance of doubt, life assurance includes pensions) - (a) The schedules referred to in this regulation 10(2) are Schedules 1-6 of the Life Assurance (Provision of Information) Regulations 2001 and are set out at Appendix 4 for ease of reference. - (b) Subject to regulation 10(2)(d) below, where life assurance policies are concerned a firm must comply with the following: - (i) Before the client signs a proposal or application form for a policy of life assurance, the firm must provide the client with information in the form specified in Schedule 1. - (ii) The firm must ensure that the illustrative tables contained in Schedule 1: - (aa) are prepared by the insurer in accordance with Schedule 2, the advice of the actuary and any guidance notes issued by the Society of Actuaries in Ireland; and - (bb) contain values specific to the client and to the premium proposed to be paid by the client; and - (cc) do not deviate from the specified form unless subject to the advice of the actuary.
+- (i) Where a firm arranges a transaction relating to a collective investment scheme where the client persists in wishing the transaction to be effected despite advice from the firm, the firm shall send the client written confirmation that: - (aa) the client was given advice from the firm in connection with the transaction but nevertheless persisted in wishing the transaction to be effected; and - (bb) the transaction was entered into on the client's explicit instructions; and shall ensure that the confirmation is signed by a certified person.
+Details of individual transactions must be retained for six years after the date on which the particular transaction is discontinued or completed.
+All other records must be retained for six years from the date on which the firm ceased to provide any product or service to the client concerned.
+Firms should consider keeping the confirmation until the expiry of the term of the investment to which it relates. - (ii) Firms' attention is also drawn to the provisions of regulation 10(4) relating to the confirmations to be sent to execution-only clients, in particular regulations 10(4) (c)(iv) and 10(4)(e). - (2) Life assurance (for the avoidance of doubt, life assurance includes pensions) - (a) The schedules referred to in this regulation 10(2) are Schedules 1-6 of the Life Assurance (Provision of Information) Regulations 2001. - (b) Subject to regulation 10(2)(d) below, where life assurance policies are concerned a firm must comply with the following: - (i) Before the client signs a proposal or application form for a policy of life assurance, the firm must provide the client with information in the form specified in Schedule 1. - (ii) The firm must ensure that the illustrative tables contained in Schedule 1: - (aa) are prepared by the insurer in accordance with Schedule 2, the advice of the actuary and any guidance notes issued by the Society of Actuaries in Ireland; and - (bb) contain values specific to the client and to the premium proposed to be paid by the client; and - (cc) do not deviate from the specified form unless subject to the advice of the actuary.